ohmaisoft/how-I-was-rejected-by-microsoft/README.md

 **BB:**  Big Boss

-I wish I know how to improve ...
-Is there always a 100% match requirement in management style to recurit a guy in MS?
+- Is a perfect match in management style a must-have to recurit a guy in MS?
 Any tips?
+- I wish I know how to improve ...